riyusher/coding-journey/Logic/LeetCode/Dailies/2024/July/19-07-2024/1380_LuckyNumbers.md

 ### Date: 19-07-2024

 ## Intuition
 The problem requires finding numbers in a given matrix that are both the minimum element in their respective row and the maximum element in their respective column.
-These numbers are termed "lucky numbers".
+So i thought iterating over all the matrix finding each of the numbers that meets both conditions could do the work.

 ## Approach